How to Protect Your Enterprise from Ako Ransomware: Essentials to Keep in Mind

 4. Install a Next-Generation Antivirus Solution

 Ako ransomware gained notoriety by infecting entire networks at a time.
 Lately, it seems that hackers are abiding by the universal motto of go big or go home.
 To defend your business, your goal should be to go even bigger.
 Stay ahead of the curve with a full endpoint detection and response solution that will protect your enterprise against the cheekiest of attacks.
 Our Thor Vigilance Enterprise has an integrated signature-based code scanning function that detects and prevents ransomware, as well as a multitude of other malicious threats.
 When merged with Foresight’s advanced DNS threat hunting capabilities, Vigilance becomes a complete cybersecurity resource.
-By their powers combined, the two form our Thor Premium Enterprise suite of products that acts as your company’s watchtower and turret alike, all under one accessible roof.
-Simple Antivirus protection is no longer enough.
+By their powers combined, the two form our Endpoint Security Suite of products that acts as your company’s watchtower and turret alike, all under one accessible roof.
+Simple standalone security solutions are no longer enough.

 5. Find an Ako Ransomware Decryptor (If You Can)